 New York City

-Will a Bankruptcy Prevent Me from Getting a Job?
+Will Bankruptcy Prevent Me From Getting a Job?

 Before you begin hunting for a new job, take time to thoroughly review your credit reports from all three major credit bureaus.
-Being proactive in this way will help ensure that any misinformation on your reports won’t impact your job search.
-If your credit history looks accurate but you’re worried that information revealed by a credit check could hurt your chances at securing employment, make sure to research any protections that your state or major city affords you.
+Being proactive helps ensure that any misinformation on your reports won’t impact your job search.
+If your credit history looks accurate but you’re worried that information revealed by a credit check could hurt your chances of securing employment, make sure to research any protections that your state or major city affords you.
 Your state or city may prohibit hiring discrimination based on credit history, which will give you one less thing to worry about.
-But even if you’re not protected from this kind of discrimination, keep in mind that a potential employer may be conducting a credit check only to evaluate targeted negative information.
-As a result, bad credit (generally) may not prevent you from landing your dream job even if your prospective employer checks up on your credit.